 Whale and dolphin brains are big.
 Sperms whales have the largest brain on the planet, weighing around 7.8kg.
 The average bottlenose dolphin brain weighs around 1,700g, whereas the average adult human brain weighs around 1,300g.
 Does brain size tell us that these species are smarter than us?
 Well, not necessarily.

 In the quest to unravel the intelligence of other species, just as important as absolute brain size is brain structure.
 As a result of the fact that dolphins have evolved in, and adapted to, an aquatic environment there are some striking difference between dolphin and human brain structure.
-Dr Lori Marino, a leading researcher in whale and dolphin brain anatomy, notes that the brains of these species have evolved ‘along a different neuroanatomical trajectory’ to human brains, but provide ‘an example of an alternative evolutionary route to complex intelligence on earth’.
+Dr Lori Marino, a leading researcher into whale and dolphin brain anatomy notes that the brains of these species have evolved ‘along a different neuroanatomical trajectory’ to human brains, but provide ‘an example of an alternative evolutionary route to complex intelligence on earth’.

 Marino further notes: ‘In particular, the cetacean cerebral cortex (the part of the brain involved in higher-order cognition) evolved along a very different trajectory than other mammals, resulting in a highly unusual arrangement of functional areas and an entirely unique structure, the paralimbic lobe.
 Yet, despite the vast differences in cortical organization cetaceans and humans (as well as great apes) share a number of complex cognitive abilities, such as self-recognition.
 Cetaceans and humans, therefore, are a striking example of evolutionary convergence in psychology among mammals.
-These similarities, importantly, mean that cetaceans, as humans, are vulnerable to emotional and social stresses that can lead to considerable harm.
-This important point is critical to guiding the ethics of how we interact with and treat cetaceans’.
+These similarities, importantly, mean that cetaceans, like humans, are vulnerable to emotional and social stresses that can lead to considerable harm.
+This important point is critical for guiding the ethics of how we interact with and treat cetaceans'.

 One very important piece of evidence which emerged in recent years is the existence in some whale and dolphin species of special brain cells known as spindle cells or Von Economo neurones.